-Penn State offensive lineman John Urschel has periodically provided The Associated Press a look at his journey leading to the NFL draft in a series of diary entries.
-Urschel is an all-Big Ten guard, a third-team All-American and the Sullivan Award winner as the country's top amateur athlete.
+STATE COLLEGE, Pa.
+(AP) -- Penn State offensive lineman John Urschel will routinely provide a look at his journey leading to the NFL draft on May 8 in a series of diary entries.
+The all-Big Ten, third-team AP All-American won the Sullivan Award on Friday night as the country's top amateur athlete.
 He has a Master's degree in math and was awarded the William V. Campbell Trophy as college football's top scholar-athlete.
-This is his last entry before he finds out what team selects him.
-He is projected to be taken on the third day.
+The 6-foot-3, 315-pound guard's fifth entry looks at how pro day went in State College on Tuesday.

 Follow John Urschel at www.Twitter/mathmeetsfball